amirylm/cbn/README.md

 ![](/assets/diagram.png)

-Data is referenced by buckets and saved across several storages, regardless of where the bucket is stored.

 `Bucket Registry` is responsible for storing the buckets headers / metadata, while `Bucket Source` holds the actual bucket implementation.
-`Data Source` is the actual storage for the data.
+`Data Source` is the actual storage for the data (e.g. files or folders).

 Finally, `Domain Registry` should provide decentralized naming.